 How is a spine fusion surgery done?

+The ultimate goal of all spine fusions is to obtain a solid union between two or more vertebrae to relieve pain.
 There are several different ways to perform a spine fusion.
 Physicians take the location of the problem, the cause, and the individual patient into consideration when deciding which method is best.

-- Interspinous Process Distraction/Decompression (X-Stop) – A special device or spacer is inserted to relieve pressure on the spine and nerves that are causing pain, loss of movement in the legs, and even normal bladder or bowel function.
+A special device or spacer is inserted to relieve pressure on the spine and nerves that are causing pain, loss of movement in the legs, and even normal bladder or bowel function.

-- Thoracoscopic Anterior Spine Surgery – This procedure allows surgeons to reach the area through the chest cavity with the patient lying on his or her side and is effective for various fusion surgeries.
+This procedure allows surgeons to reach the area through the chest cavity with the patient lying on his or her side and is effective for various fusion surgeries.

 This post should not be taken as professional medical advice.
 If you or a loved one is suffering from back pain, we urge you to seek professional medical help.
 Use the Find a Doctor tab on our website to find a board-certified surgeon at Nebraska Spine Hospital.